 - Punny Name: His name is a play on the word incognito.

 - Put on a Bus: He's not present in the Future trilogy and beyond except for the reimagining, with his role being given to the Smuggler.
-His abscence is at least handwaved in Tools of Destruction; he's currently incarcerated in Zordoom Prison for showing his class B Gravity Cannon to a group of female Tumfoids during a rock concert in Meridian City.
+His absence is at least handwaved in Tools of Destruction: he's currently incarcerated in Zordoom Prison for showing his Class-B Gravity Cannon to a group of female Tumfoids during a rock concert in Meridian City.

 - The Unseen: All you ever see are his eyes.